lauracion/lacion/content/teaching/2019_DecisionMaking.md

 authors = ["Laura Acion"]

 abstract = "This invited class has to parts.
 Part 1 presents my academic path.
-Parts II goes over some of the latest developments around decision making from a statistical point of view."
+Part II goes over some of the latest developments around decision making from a statistical point of view."

 elected = false